whateving/Relational-Database-Projects/Number Guessing Game/README.md

 | `games_played` | `INT` | `DEFAULT 0` | Total number of games finished |
 | `best_game` | `INT` | `DEFAULT 0` | The lowest number of guesses used to win |

+## Acknowledgements

+* Built as a requirement for the [freeCodeCamp Relational Database Certification](https://www.freecodecamp.org/learn/relational-database/).